pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-two/index.md

 `docker run -d -p 80:80 container-tutorial`

-There's a lot going on in that command, so let's take a closer look. the `-d` flag is short for `--detach`, and it tells the Docker engine that we want to print the container's ID and run it in the background.
+There's a lot going on in that command, so let's explore.
+The `-d` flag is short for `--detach`, and it tells the Docker engine that we want to print the container's ID and run it in the background.
 The `-p` flag is short for `--publish`, and it tells the Docker engine to publish the container's port to the host.
-In this case, port 80.
+In this case, we're publishing to port 80.

 Run `docker ps` to get a list of all running containers, and you'll find something like this: